Photos by Marc Viquez, Stadium Journey

 There are many points of interest along the concourses of the arena.
 The Kentucky Athletic Hall of Fame features legends of all sports with ties to the state.
 The main entrance features photos and images of the basketball program and also houses the official team shop.
 One of the best features is the wide-open windows that let patrons gaze upon the Ohio River and the many bridges that cross the mighty river.

 The arena may be the selling point of the visit, but the star of the show is the Louisville men’s basketball program.
 The team’s rich history is on display from the championship banners, retired uniform numbers, and photos of past players and coaches.
-It is a carefully crafted entertainment complex that should appeal to a multitude of basketball fans, concert goers, and casual sports fans.
+It is a carefully crafted entertainment complex that should appeal to a multitude of basketball fans, concertgoers, and casual sports fans.

 There are plenty of entertainment options before or after the game within blocks of the KFC Yum!
 Center.
 Directly across the street in Whiskey Row is the Troll Pub that serves typical pub fare, but in a dungeon-like atmosphere where you can also take a picture with the ceramic troll on your way to the game.
 Adjacent to the Troll Bar is the Sidebar, where bourbon and bourbon-inspired cocktails are in fashion.

 A few steps down the street are two local favorites for pizza and Southern cooking: Impellizzeri’s Pizza and Doc Crow’s.
 A short walk away from the venue is multiple museums that range from the Evan Williams Bourbon Experience, Louisville Slugger Museum, Kentucky Science Center, and the Kentucky Museum of Art and Craft.
-There is a lot to do in one day or a weekend, and that’s just on the Main Street in downtown Louisville.
+There is a lot to do in one day or a weekend, and that’s just on Main Street in downtown Louisville.

 Return on Investment 4

 There are quite a few extras at the KFC Yum!
-Center, and it is definitely a center for entertainment.
+Center, and it is a center for entertainment.
 The first star is for the aesthetically pleasing concession areas, bars, and decorative windows that open up the venue to the downtown surroundings.
-The venue receives another star for being close to many downtown Louisville tourist spots, restaurants, and bars.
+The arena receives another star for being close to many downtown Louisville tourist spots, restaurants, and bars.
 One star for all of the history on display for this great program.
-The last star is for overall experience one should enjoy while attending a basketball game.
+The last star is for the overall experience one should enjoy while attending a basketball game.